DataDog/dd-trace-js/README.md

 ### Esbuild Support

-This library supports bundling via esbuild.
-To use the bundler, make sure you have `dd-trace` installed, and then require the `dd-trace/esbuild` module when running your bundle.
+This library provides experimental esbuild support in the v3 release line and requires at least Node.js v14.17.
+To use the bundler, make sure you have `dd-trace` installed, and then require the `dd-trace/esbuild` module when building your bundle.

 Here's an example of how one might use `dd-trace` with esbuild: